rajko-z/sorting-flights/README.md

    4. 'gn' - gate number
 - reverse (0 for increasing sort, and 1 for decreasing)
 #### GUI
+If there is no command line arguments, the program will open this window to get the data <br />
 <img src="Images/gui.jpg" width="600">

 ## Visualization